Why OpenStack is gaining mind share

 Get a handle on what your cloud is doing

-All components of the cloud, from servers, storage, and network, and OpenStack services generate extensive amounts of data, logs, and error information.
+All components of the cloud, from servers, storage, network, and OpenStack services generate extensive amounts of data, logs, and error information.
 A large deployment with hundred nodes can generate a massive amount of such information.
 How can you get a handle on what your cloud is doing?
 How do you know if you are using your resources efficiently?
 What about security vulnerabilities?
 How can you get a handle on this without analysis and alerting capabilities?
 ZeroStack streams this telemetry data to the Z-Brain and runs machine learning, big data Hadoop analytics batch jobs, and real-time Spark jobs to provide visibility and insight into what your cloud is doing.
 Moreover, it provides recommendations on managing your resources efficiently, and generates alerts on critical events.

 Get automated rolling upgrades